Rare event simulation for processes generated via stochastic fixed point equations: Examples and simulations

-Table 4.2 summarizes the simulation results for tail probabilities of the ARCH(1) process based on $10^6$ simulations.
+Table~\ref{table2} summarizes the simulation results for the tail probabilities of the ARCH(1) process based on $10^6$ simulations.
 We notice a substantial agreement between the crude Monte Carlo estimates and those produced by our algorithm for small values of $u$.
-More importantly, we observe that the relative error remains bounded in all of the cases considered, while the simulation results in the paper of \citeN{JBHLBZ11} {\emph{show that the relative error based on their algorithm increases as the parameter $u \to \infty$}}.
+More importantly, we observe that the relative error remains bounded in all of the cases considered, while the simulation results using the state-dependent algorithm in \citet{JBHLBZ11} \emph{show that the relative error based on their algorithm increases as the parameter $u \to\infty$}.
+When compared with the state-independent algorithm of \citet {JBHLBZ11}, our simulations give comparable numerical results to those they report, although direct comparison is difficult due to the unquantified role of bias in their formulas.
+(In contrast, from a numerical perspective, the bias is negligible in our formulas, as it involves the convergence of a Markov chain near the \textit{center} of its distribution, which is known to occur at a geometric rate.)
+We emphasize that our method also applies to a wider class of problems, as illustrated by the previous example.
+Finally, we remark that a variant of the ARCH(1) process is the GARCH$(1,1)$ financial process, which can be implemented by similar methods.
+Numerical results for this model are roughly analogous, but further complications arise which can be addressed as in our preprint under the same title in Math arXiv.
+For a further discussion of examples governed by Letac's model~E and its generalizations, see \citet{JCAV11}, Section~3.